On a version of a multivariate integration by parts formula for Lebesgue integrals: Appendix A: Properties of measure-inducing functions

 \subsection{Examples}

 In this section, we give various examples of functions that induce or do not induce a signed measure by \eqref{defmind}.
-First, we consider functions defined on \([0,1]^d\,.\) Then, we address the case of the non-compact domain \(\R_+^d\,.\) Note that a measure inducing function on \([0,1]^d\) induces by \eqref{defmind} a finite signed measure while a measure inducing function on \(\R_+^d\) may induce a non-finite signed measure, see Remark \ref{remindmeas}\eqref{remindmeas1}.
+First, we consider functions defined on \([0,1]^d\,.\) Then, we address the case of the non-compact domain \(\R_+^d\,.\) Note that a measure-inducing function on \([0,1]^d\) induces by \eqref{defmind} a finite signed measure while a measure-inducing function on \(\R_+^d\) may induce a non-finite signed measure, see Remark \ref{remindmeas}\eqref{remindmeas1}.
 For a general Cartesian product \(\Xi\) of intervals, similar results follow by a transformation of the domain due to Proposition \ref{propmeatraf}.